IBM/BluePic/README.md

 1. On the page that follows click the `configure` button under the Facebook section.
 <p align="center"><img src="Imgs/configure-facebook-button.png"  alt="Drawing" height=125 border=0 /></p>

-1. On the next page, enter your Facebook appication ID you gathered from the previous section and press the save button.
+1. On the next page, enter your Facebook appication ID you gathered from step 4 of section 7 of this README.
+Press the save button.

 <p align="center"><img src="Imgs/facebook-mca-setup.png"  alt="Drawing" height=250 border=0 /></p>